unhackedctf/reaper/README.md

 ## welcome to unhacked

-post-paradigm ctf, things feel a little dull, don't they?

-what do you say we bring some of that energy back into normal life?

-_unhacked_ is a just-for-fun weekly challenge where you get a chance to go back in time before real exploits were committed to recover the funds. you are a whitehat, right anon?
+_unhacked_ is a weekly ctf, giving whitehats the chance to go back in time before real exploits and recover funds before the bad guys get them.

+you are a whitehat, right anon?

 ## meet reaper

-after a weekend of brain pain, let's start things off on easy mode.

 [reaper farm](https://www.reaper.farm/) is a yield aggregator on fantom. their V2 vaults were hacked on 8/2.